react-navigation/react-navigation.github.io/versioned_docs/version-7.x/state-persistence.md

 const [isReady, setIsReady] = React.useState(__DEV__ ? false : true);
 ```

 While it can be used for production as well, use it with caution as it can make the app unusable if the app is crashing on a particular screen - as the user will still be on the same screen after restarting.
+So if you are using it in production, make sure to clear the persisted state if an error occurs.

 ### Loading View